Shynixn/StructureBlockLib/README.md

 ## Contributing

 * Fork the StructureBlockLib project on github and clone it to your local environment.
-* Use BuildTools.jar from spigotmc.org to build to following dependencies.
+* Use BuildTools.jar from spigotmc.org to build the following dependencies.

 ```text
     - java -jar BuildTools.jar --rev 1.9